Go to the merfield.com home page

 Sunnyfields Organic (March 2001 - July 2002).
 Reviewed and updated all aspects of crop production.
 Designed and installed new computer and network systems, revised the business strategy and reconstructed and expanded the farm's infrastructure.

-Traveling and working (May 2000 - March 2001).
+Travelling and working (May 2000 - March 2001).
 Tramping / hiking holiday in New Zealand and Australia interspersed with computer and organic consulting, and visiting organic research centres in Australia and UK.

 Lincoln University (February 97 - May 2000).
 Masters in Applied Science majoring in ecology.
 Thesis on commensalism between predators in agroecosystems.
 Extensive involvement in student representation, including University Council, Academic Board, Human Ethics Committee, various taskforces, Academic Audit, Environmental Policy and other groups.
 Helped found Post Graduate Student Representative Group.
 Active in a number of student societies including secretary of environmental group.
 Occasional lecturing in organics and 300 level computer tutor.
 One of seven representatives of the organic movement that negotiated, with the University, for the continuation, and evolution of, the Biological Husbandry Unit (BHU) founded by Bob Crowder.
 Advisor for 'Kowhai Farm' a commercial, 56 ha, organic farm situated at Lincoln run as a joint venture between the University and Heinz Watties.
 Project manager for two science projects on Kowhai farm researching organic weed control and environmental impacts funded by AGMARDT and the Ministry for the Environment.
 Work placement experience with biological control of weeds team at Landcare Research.